Lonnie Johnson (inventor): Super Soaker

 Johnson first conceived the Super Soaker while doing work with the U.S. Air Force.
-Initially called the “Power Drencher” when it first appeared in toy shops in 1990, it eventually got its trademark name after some tweaks and remarketing.
-Selling between $10 to $60 depending on the model, the Super Soaker took off, generating $200 million in sales in 1991.
+Initially called the "Power Drencher" when it first appeared in toy shops in 1990, it eventually got its trademark name after some tweaks and remarketing.
+Selling between $10 and $60 depending on the model, the Super Soaker took off, generating $200 million in sales in 1991.
 Shortly after making the deal for the Super Soaker with the Larami Corporation, Larami became a subsidiary of Hasbro Inc. in February 1995.

-Johnson tweaked the design of the water gun, replacing the water in the Super Soaker with a "toy [Nerf] projectile."
+Johnson tweaked the water gun's design, replacing the Super Soaker's water with a toy Nerf projectile, which became the N-Strike Nerf product line.

-In February 2013 Johnson filed suit against Hasbro after he discovered that he was being underpaid royalties for the Super Soaker and several Nerf line of toys.
+In February 2013 Johnson filed a lawsuit against Hasbro after he discovered that he was being underpaid royalties for the Super Soaker and several Nerf toys.
 In November 2013, Johnson was awarded nearly $73 million in royalties from Hasbro Inc. in arbitration.
 According to Hasbro, the Super Soaker is approaching sales of $1 billion.

-Accolades
+Accomplishments

-Johnson holds more than 250 patents, most of which are for his Super Soaker.
+Johnson currently holds over 250 patents, most of which are for his Super Soaker.
 Johnson was awarded the Air Force Achievement Medal and the Air Force Commendation Medal.
 He received several awards from NASA for his work in spacecraft system design at the Jet Propulsion Laboratory.
-In 2008, he was awarded the Breakthrough Award from science magazine Popular Mechanics for his work related to JTEC and was inducted into the State of Alabama Engineering Hall of Fame in 2011.
+In 2008, he was awarded the Breakthrough Award from the science magazine Popular Mechanics for his work related to JTEC and was inducted into the State of Alabama Engineering Hall of Fame in 2011.
 In 2015, the Super Soaker was inducted into the National Toy Hall of Fame.
 In 2022, Johnson was inducted into the National Inventors Hall of Fame.

 Personal life

-Johnson is currently married to Linda Moore.
+Johnson is married to Linda Moore.
 They have four children and live in the Ansley Park district of Atlanta, Georgia.